wayou/vscode-todo-highlight/README.md

 *NOTICE*

-Many report that the `List highlighted annotations` command is not working, make sure you have the file types included via `todohighlight.include`.
+Many report that the `List Highlighted Annotations` command is not working, make sure you have the file types included via `todohighlight.include`.

 ### Preview